HackYourFuture/JavaScript1/Week2/README.md

 - 'Objects' of [_A Smarter Way To Learn JavaScript_](https://github.com/Sharique-Hasan/SaylaniBatch2-JavaScript/blob/master/A%20Smarter%20Way%20to%20Learn%20JavaScript.pdf) : Chapters 69 - 75
 - 'Conditions' of [_A Smarter Way To Learn JavaScript_](https://github.com/Sharique-Hasan/SaylaniBatch2-JavaScript/blob/master/A%20Smarter%20Way%20to%20Learn%20JavaScript.pdf) : Chapters 10 - 14
 - Program structure ~ http://eloquentjavascript.net/02_program_structure.html

+#### Git work flow
+- Check out this video of Daan to see how we use Git Workflow to hand in Homework (from now on): https://www.youtube.com/watch?v=-o0yomUVVpU&index=2&list=PLVYDhqbgYpYUGxRdtQdYVE5Q8h3bt6SIA

 ### Review
 - Go through the review of [week 1](/Week1/REVIEW.md)